bl1231/documentation/docs/source/colabfold.rst

 Running ColabFold
 ======================

 Some instructions for running `ColabFold`_ on epyc.
-I presented some of these instructions and a general overview of AlphaFold2 and ColabFold during an SBDR seminar (`SBDR_7_25_2023_Presentation`_).
+I presented some of these instructions and a general overview of AlphaFold2 and ColabFold during an SBDR seminar (`slides`_).

 These are basic instructions for connecting to epyc and running a ColabFold job from the command line.
-It is also possible to use Microsoft's VSCode to connect if you are wanting a better experience.
+It is also possible to use Microsoft's `VSCode`_ to connect if you are wanting a better experience.

 Basic command line instructions
 ===============================